 Whether you have a dusty old laptop in your closet or a decommissioned server in your attic, Linux can easily revive neglected and forgotten hardware.

 Even if your machine is 10 years old, it’ll likely run one of the stripped down, lightweight Linux distros — or even a purpose-built distro.
-Examples of these purpose-built Linux distributions are Asterisk for PBX and telephony, pfSense for firewalls, and FreeNAS for network storage.
+Examples of these purpose-built Linux distributions are Asterisk for PBX and telephony and Iptables for firewalls.

 Sure, you can probably use an old Windows machine (or even a cheap VM) for these tasks.
 Though, it’s sometimes more fulfilling to bring old hardware back from the tech graveyard.
 Linux provides an inexpensive way to fulfill a specific role requirement on your home or office network and recycling is always a great way to save costs.